The WebGPU CTS is written in TypeScript.

 deprecation highlighting, and type/JSDoc popups.

-workspace file to load settings convenient for this project.
+Open the cts.code-workspace workspace file to load settings convenient for this project.

-You can make local configuration changes in .vscode/
+You can make local configuration changes in .vscode/, which is untracked by Git.

 When opening a pull request, fill out the PR checklist and attach the issue number.
 If an issue hasn’t been opened, find the draft issue on the project tracker and choose “Convert to issue”: